ucdavis/cru-computing/collections/_helpdesk/how-to-use-agdt-ssa.markdown

   <li>The installation of the software is complete when the button turns green and shows <b>Completed</b>.</li>
 </ol>
 <br />
-<p>To uninstall an application that was installed through Aggie Desktop SSA:</p>
+<h3>To uninstall an application that was installed through Aggie Desktop SSA:</h3>
 <ul style="PADDING-LEFT: 30px">
   <li>Please <a class="external-link" href="https://caeshelp.ucdavis.edu" target="_blank">create a Helpdesk ticket</a> for assistance with uninstalling applications.</li>
 </ul>